Electrical Interconnects for Silicon Spin Qubits: Valley effects

 In fact interface steps are unlikely to produce valley minima. \cite{losertPracticalStrategiesEnhancing2023a} finds that if the interface is more than a monolayer thick, the interface steps have a small effect on the valley splitting, which is dominated by alloy disorder, and (in this particular instance) our independence assumption not broken.
 Nonetheless our independence assumption is nontrivial, and may require reconsideration in future work. }

 The correlation time of the valley state is

 For $\zeta = 100$ nm (cf \cite{volmerMappingValleysplittingConveyormode2023,losertStrategiesEnhancingSpinshuttling2024}) and $v_0 = 1000$ m/s, this is $\tau_v \sim 100\;\mathrm{ps} \gg \tau_k \sim 10\;\mathrm{ps}$ the momentum correlation time, so the effect of Dresselhaus spin-orbit coupling in dephasing the qubit is controlled by the momentum correlation time, not the valley-space correlation time, even though the Dresselhaus spin-orbit coupling is strongly valley-dependent.
-This is why we treated the Dresselhaus spin-orbit-coupling above in Sec.~\ref{s:soc}, rather than here.
+For that reason, we have already treated the Dresselhaus spin-orbit-coupling above in Sec.~\ref{s:soc}.

 Using the valley correlation time $\tau_v \sim \zeta / v_0$, then, the dephasing rate is

 For reasonable parameters \footnote{ The small-valley-splitting length $\zeta$ comes from experiments \cite{volmerMappingValleysplittingConveyormode2023} with tightly localized electron wavefunctions.
 The effective valley splitting is the result of averaging over the valley disorder in the whole area of the wavefunction, so passing from the tightly localized wavefunctions of \cite{volmerMappingValleysplittingConveyormode2023} to the extended wavefunctions of our device will change the valley-splitting disorder parameters.
 If the valley splitting turns out to be an important source of dephasing, this will require more careful consideration.
 As it is, we do not expect the resulting change in parameters to change our conclusion that valley effects are less important than spin-orbit coupling. } ($\zeta = 100$nm \cite{volmerMappingValleysplittingConveyormode2023}, $\delta g / g = 10^{-4}$ \cite{ferdousValleyDependentAnisotropic2018}) this gives $T_2 \sim 100\ \mu$s or $L_2 \sim T_2v \sim 10$ cm, much longer than the $L_2 \sim 15$ mm due to spin-orbit coupling.